Corruption in the Church

 Though Christians shouldn’t be labeled hypocrites for occasional mistakes, it’s a different story for the churchgoers who regularly sin and try to justify rather than change their behavior.
 They “will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; and they shall turn away their ears from the truth, and shall be turned unto fables” (II Tim.
 4:3,4).
 There are plenty of false teachers who will tell them what they want to hear, and if anyone dare tell them the truth, they’ll quote Matthew 7:1: “Judge not, that ye be not judged.”
 Had they read the verses after that, they would know it was a warning for hypocrites who condemn others while disregarding their own sin (Matt.
 7:2-5).
 God expects His people to warn sinners about the consequences of their behavior (Ezk.
 33:8), and acknowledging the real existence of fake Christians isn’t judgmental.
 What’s judgmental is assuming everyone who isn’t a Christian, or at least doesn’t claim to be one, has bad intentions.
 That’s what is implied when people say they’re Christians just because they’re nice and they help others.
 Most atheists are in that same category.
 The fakes may claim going to church makes them different, but worshipping God serves no purpose for the disobedient (Jer.
 6:19,20).
 Some “people draw near [God] with their mouth, and with their lips do honor [Him], but have removed their heart far from [Him]” (Is.
 29:13).

 The Ten Commandments can be summed up in just two: love God with all your heart and love other humans as you do yourself (Matt.
 22:37-40; Rom.
 13:8,9).
 Secular humanists honor one of these commandments, but to be a Christian you must honor both.
 Humanists who call themselves Christians claim they love Jesus, but Jesus said, “If ye love Me, keep My commandments.”
 (John 14:15).
 Whoever doesn’t keep His commandments and claims to love Him is a liar (I John 2:3,4; 5:2,3), and these commandments aren’t limited to the ten in Exodus 20, because sorcery was listed with a few of the original ten (Rev. 22:14,15).
-The commandments to love God and to love other humans is broad enough in meaning to cover all types of sin.
+The commandments to love God and to love other humans are broad enough in meaning to cover all types of sin.
 You’re not saved if you’re involved in sexual immorality, idolatry, theft, drunkenness, extortion, witchcraft, hatred, strife, envy, wrath, sedition, heresy, murder, revelry, faithlessness, abominations, telling lies, or anything else contrary to righteousness (I Cor.
 6:9,10; Gal.
 5:19-21; I Tim.
 1:9,10; Rev. 21:8).
 Many churchgoers will mention their good works on their judgment day, only to be condemned for their bad works (Matt.
 7:21-23).
 “They profess that they know God; but in works they deny Him, being abominable, and disobedient, and unto every good work reprobate.”
 (Titus 1:16)

 Being a Christian doesn’t require perfection, for even Peter remained an apostle after thrice denying Jesus (Matt.
 26:69-75), but it does require true remorse for sin and an effort to please God.
 People who use imperfection as a license to sin are “lovers of pleasures more than lovers of God; having a form of godliness, but denying the power thereof” (II Tim.
 3:4,5).
 One problem these fakes have is compromising their loyalty to God for the sake of entertainment.
 Watching television is a great example.
 While there’s nothing wrong with watching the news, or most sports, game shows and educational programs for that matter, how much else on TV is decent?
 We should “set no wicked thing before [our] eyes” (Ps.
 101:3), and that no doubt applies to something on TV involving fornication, drunkenness, drug use or violence, purely for entertainment.
 You may want to protest, “Well, every TV show and movie has at least a little of that.”
 If so, you’ve proved my point.
 Finding nothing decent to watch is no justification for watching something indecent.
 But full commitment to God is unthinkable for many if it means giving up TV, which keeps getting worse with time.
 There used to be such respect for decency that TV shows overreacted by showing married couples getting in separate beds at night; now it’s common to see unmarried couples engaged in sexual activity on TV.
 Music is getting worse too.
 Rock bands in the past were alleged to give satanic messages when their records were played backwards, but now satanic messages are among all types of wicked lyrics that can be clearly heard.